James Livingood has been a dog sitter for several years. He has written numerous articles and a book about the topic because he loves dogs.

 Three Tips for Naming a Small Dog

 Naming your new family member can be difficult.
-There are so many names to choose from and each has their own feel.
-Since each name has negatives and positives, so how do you figure out which name is best?
+There are so many names to choose from and each has its own feel.
+Since each name has negatives and positives, how do you figure out which name is best?
 Here are three tips to consider.

 Tip 1: Fit the personality

-One of the best ways to name your dog is to look at their behavior.
-If you can build a cute name that is based off of the personality, that will stick well.
-In addition, that name can become a bit of a talking point to anyone you introduce to your dog.
+One of the best ways to name your dog is to look at its behavior.
+If you can build a cute name that is based on their personality, it will stick well.
+In addition, that name can become a bit of a talking point to anyone you introduce your dog to.
 That will instill the same kind of warm feeling in others that you feel for your dog.